Delhi Public School, Azad Nagar: Campus

-Delhi Public School Azaad Nagar is located on a sprawling, lush, green 20-acre campus.
+Delhi Public School Azaad Nagar is located on a green 20-acre campus.
 It is a co-educational day and boarding school with more than 3,000 students.
 The school consists of an administrative block and three academic blocks.
 The primary block accommodates classes from playgroup to class V, while the middle block houses classes VI to VIII.
 The senior block consists of classes IX to XII, offering streams in science, commerce, and the humanities.
 Additionally, the school includes separate, air-conditioned boys' and girls' hostels, each headed by male and female wardens, respectively.
 The school's infrastructure also features an amphitheater, a multipurpose hall, a floodlit playground, a gymnasium, a shooting range, and an Olympic-sized swimming pool.

 The academic facilities at DPS Azaad Nagar include computer, physics, chemistry, biology, language, and mathematics laboratories, as well as a well-equipped library.
 Junior students have a separate science room and computer lab.
 To encourage and foster extracurricular activities, the school provides separate classrooms for music, dance, theatre, and fine arts.